 As for the second-tier category, The Miracle Fighters proved that Yuen Woo-Ping was the best at Taoist Kung Fu (i.e. Kung Fu mixed with Chinese magic).
 A long time ago, he was going to direct a Disney remake of Snow White except it was to be about seven Shaolin monks instead of dwarves.
 If it had some of the magic that Ping’s earlier movie had then it would have gone from greenlit to hit.

 Also notable was an attempt at a Western-style film (co-starring Chow Yun-Fat) which Ronny Yu directed – The Postman Fights Back.
 It was the darkest martial arts film of that year.
-The idea for ninjas skating on ice was re-envisioned as ninjas rollerblading in Lethal Ninja (a South-African ’90s movie).
-The fight scenes were choreographed and directed by one of Ping’s brothers – Yuen Cheung-Yan.
+The idea to have ninjas skate on ice was re-envisioned as ninjas rollerblading in Lethal Ninja (a South-African `90s movie).
+The fight scenes in Ronny’s romp were choreographed and directed by one of Ping’s younger brothers – Yuen Cheung-Yan.

 This guy also worked on a 1982 gambling comedy titled Winner Takes All (this proved that Wong Jing was just as much of a genius when conceiving concepts for fights).
 These two movies were the most original, story-wise, of the H.K. movies.
 Ironically, they were less profitable.